Carolina Klüft: 2006: Second European heptathlon title

-2007
+2007: Third world heptathlon title

 Her victory in the 2007 European Indoor Championships in Birmingham was by a margin of only 17 points over home favorite Kelly Sotherton.
 Klüft again narrowly missed the world pentathlon record, with a score of 4944 points.

 Still recovering from her fitness problems of the previous year, she did only one heptathlon before the World Championships, a fifth victory in Götzis.

 At the World Championships in Osaka, Klüft had the opportunity to become the only woman to win three world titles in the heptathlon.
 However, she faced strong competition from Lyudmila Blonska of Ukraine, who had, earlier in the year, set the world best heptathlon score of 2007.

-Klüft started the first day by equaling her personal best of 13.15s in the 100 m Hurdles and a new personal best of 1.95 m in the high jump.
+Klüft started the first day by equaling her personal best of 13.15s in the 100 m hurdles and a new personal best of 1.95 m in the high jump.
 Solid performances of 14.81 in the shot put and 23.38 in the 200 m followed, for Klüft to hold the lead from Blonska after day one, with 4162 points.
 On the second day, Klüft recorded a long jump of 6.85 m, threw 47.98 m in the javelin and ran 2:12.56 in the 800 metres to claim her third World Championship gold.
 She posted a personal best points score of 7,032, putting her second on the all-time list, and beating Larisa Turchinskaya's 18-year-old European record.

-2008
+2008: Injury and switch to long & triple jump

 She competed in an indoor triathlon (60 m hurdles, long jump and 400 m) in the Birmingham Indoor Grand Prix.
 Klüft narrowly won the competition after setting an indoor personal best of 52.98 in the 400 m.
 Kelly Sotherton finished just 18 points behind Klüft, beating the Swede in both the hurdles and 400 m.
 On 22 February, Klüft announced that she had ruptured her hamstring and that, as a result, she would not compete at the World Indoor Championships on 7 March.

-Klüft announced on 19 March 2008 that she would not contest any heptathlons in 2008, including defending her title at the Olympics, stating that she was no longer motivated to train for and compete in heptathlons.
+Klüft announced on 19 March that she would not contest any heptathlons in 2008, including defending her title at the Olympics, stating that she was no longer motivated to train for and compete in heptathlons.
 Instead she decided to concentrate upon long jump and also train seriously for triple jump.
 Although Klüft was inexperienced in triple jump, she had worked with Yannick Tregaro (coach of Olympic champion Christian Olsson), who predicted that she could jump over 14.50 m.

 She entered both the long jump and triple jump at the 2008 Olympics.
 Her best effort of 13.90 m did not qualify her for the triple jump final.
 She ended ninth in the long jump with a result of 6.49 m.

 Although Klüft did not defend her heptathlon title at the Beijing Olympics, she stated that she might yet contest another heptathlon, after the 2008 season.